Oxia Palus quadrangle: Springs

 A study of images taken with the High Resolution Imaging Science Experiment (HiRISE) on the Mars Reconnaissance Orbiter strongly suggests that hot springs once existed in Vernal Crater, in the Oxia Palus quadrangle.
 These springs may have provided a long-time location for life.
 Furthermore, mineral deposits associated with these springs may have preserved traces of Martian life.
 In Vernal Crater on a dark part of the floor, two light-toned, elliptical structures closely resemble hot springs on the Earth.
 They have inner and outer halos, with roughly circular depressions.
 A large number of hills are lined up close to the springs.
 These are thought to have formed by the movement of fluids along the boundaries of dipping beds.
 A picture below shows these springs.
 One of the depressions is visible.
 The discovery of opaline silica by the Mars Rovers, on the surface also suggests the presence of hot springs.
 Opaline silica is often deposited in hot springs.
 Scientists proposed this area should be visited by the Mars Science Laboratory.

 Craters

 Mojave crater

 The crater Mojave, in the Xanthe Terra region, has alluvial fans that look remarkably similar to landforms in the Mojave Desert in the American southwest.
 As on Earth, the largest rocks are near the mouths of the fans.
 Because channels start at the tops of ridges, it is believed they were formed by heavy downpours.
 Researchers have suggested that the rain may have been initiated by impacts.

 Mojave is approximately 2,604 m deep.
-Its depth relative to its diameter and its ray system are indications it is very young.
+Its depth relative to its diameter and its ray system are indications it is young.
 Crater counts of its ejecta blanket give an age of about 3 million years.
 It is considered the most recent crater of its size on Mars, and has been identified as the probable source of the shergottite meteorites collected on Earth.